 Zac Efron, Anna Kendrick, and Darin Olien recently sat down for an incredible water tasting experience with water sommelier Martin Riese on Netflix's new series Down to Earth.
 Learn more about the waters they were sipping in LA.

 The 7-minute long water tasting session in episode 2 of Down to Earth with Zac Efron has brought massive attention to the importance of the water we choose to drink.
-Martin Riese - America's earliest certified water sommelier - ran through a series of premium natural bottled waters with the celebrities.
+Martin Riese - America's earliest certified water sommelier - ran through a series of premium natural bottled waters with the celebrities from his celebrated water menu at the Petit Ermitage hotel.
 Not only were they convinced that water truly does have taste, but when Martin explained the difference between bottled waters from nature versus processed tap water, Anna said he "just literally blew my mind".

 Martin Riese likes to say that "water is not just water".
 "It is for me fascinating that we all have to drink it, we drink it on a daily basis, but nobody actually talks about it.
 It's kind of crazy."
 So what waters did they try?
 Six in total, three still and three sparkling.
 They had varying mineral levels, as measured by their TDS level.
 TDS means "total dissolved solids" and refers to the amount of minerals in the water, measured in milligrams per litre (mg/l).
 No processed tapwaters were served, only all-natural from mother nature.